These Grapefruit Muffins are an out of the box flavor but absolutely amazing. So moist! Perfect for breakfast or a snack for the kids!

-These muffins are seriously amazing.
-My kids kind of flipped out over them and ate two batches of them before I could blink.
+My kids kind of flipped out over these muffins and ate two batches of them before I could blink.
 They are moist, and they have the best little drop of Grapefruit Spread in them.
 If you are skeptical of a Grapefruit Muffin, just think of a lemon poppyseed muffin.
-It’s like that, but BETTER!
+It’s like that, but better!

 - 2 1/2 cups all-purpose flour